klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

 #### <a name="add-the-following-static-fields-to-the-program-class-in-programcs"></a>Aşağıdaki statik alanları ekleme **Program** Program.cs sınıfında.

-Uygulama durumunu izlemek için bu alanları kullanın.
+Bu alanlar, uygulama durumunu izlemek için kullanın.

     /// <summary>
     /// A static reference to the text writer to use for logging.